ShvetanAnand/Assignment-1/README.md

 npx react-native start ( To start metro)\
 npx react-native run-android ( To start the application)\
 \
-Apart from the screenshots shown here a full demo video of the app is uploaded in : https://youtu.be/SOz2UYi_5U0
+Apart from the screenshots shown here a video of this assignment is uploaded in : https://youtu.be/SOz2UYi_5U0
 \
 The Screenshots after completing the objectives of Assignment 1 are shown below:
 \